mli/new-docs/python/guide/getting-started/to-mxnet/pytorch.md

 # !pip install mxnet
 ```

-Both PyTorch and Apache MXNet have separate packages if you want to use CUDA.
 To install Apache MXNet with GPU support, you need to specify CUDA version.
-For example the snippet below will install Apache MXNet with CUDA 9.2 support:
+For example, the snippet below will install Apache MXNet with CUDA 9.2 support:

 ```{.python .input}
 # !pip install mxnet-cuda92